Client-Focused. Experienced.

 Ready To Help.

-Child Custody Services For Unmarried Parents
+Orange County Paternity Lawyers Helping With Child Custody Matters For Unmarried Parents

 When a couple chooses to have a child out of wedlock, it is important for them to know that there are different sets of rules that can apply to their parenthood, especially for the father.
 It can be hard to understand and defend your rights in these cases, but with the help of a skilled family law attorney, it is possible.

-At Maggio Law Orange County Divorce Attorneys, we have been representing clients throughout California with their family law needs.
+At Maggio Law Orange County Divorce Attorneys, we have been representing clients throughout Southern California with their family law needs.
 We have more than 50 years of combined experience in these matters, and we are fluent in the law surrounding your unique needs, especially for unmarried parents.

 Child Custody In The Case Of Unmarried Parents In California